Nembl

 Department-scoped servicesdepartment: engineeringAllow read only for the "Engineering" group

-Limit AI agent actionsagent-restricted: trueDeny execute for agent roles on flagged workflows
+Limit AI agent actionsagent-restricted: trueDeny write for agent roles on flagged workflows

 Multiple Tag Conditions